lucidworks/lucidworks-view/docs/HowToStyleSearchUI.md

 # How To Style the UI

-Since Lucidworks View is built using Foundation for Apps, it shares the same cross-browser compatibility (though we haven't tested all of these):
+Since Lucidworks View is built using Foundation for Apps, it should work with the same browsers:

 >http://foundation.zurb.com/apps/docs/#!/compatibility

+However, we have not tested or designed our default interface for all of them.

 ## Basic Styling